MobileGeo: Exploring Hierarchical Knowledge Distillation for Resource-Efficient Cross-view Drone Geo-Localization: Experiment

 \subsection{Comparison with State-of-the-Art Methods}

-We conduct a comprehensive evaluation of our proposed MobileGeo framework against a wide array of recent state-of-the-art methods.
-As presented in Table~\ref{University1652_Results}, the comparison focuses on both retrieval accuracy (Recall@1, AP) and model efficiency (Parameters, FLOPs, FPS).

-\textbf{Superior Efficiency.} Our core model, MobileGeo, exhibits high computational efficiency.
+\textbf{Superior Efficiency.} As presented in Table~\ref{University1652_Results}, our core model, MobileGeo, exhibits high computational efficiency.
 With only 28.57M parameters and an exceptionally low 4.45G FLOPs, it is by far the most lightweight and computationally inexpensive model among all compared methods.
 To put this in perspective, compared to the recent efficient model MEAN~\cite{chen2025multi}, MobileGeo reduces FLOPs by a remarkable factor of 5.8$\times$ and parameters by 21.2\%.
-This optimization directly translates to a massive 3.3$\times$ increase in FPS, reaching 1022 images/second, a critical capability for real-time deployment on resource-constrained platforms.
+This optimization directly translates to a massive 3.3$\times$ increase in FPS, reaching 1022 images/second, a critical capability for real-time deployment.

 \textbf{State-of-the-Art Accuracy.} Building upon this highly efficient foundation, our full model, MobileGeo$^\dagger$, incorporates the MSRM as a post-processing step achieves an impressive 97.15\% Recall@1 and 97.50\% AP in the primary Drone$\rightarrow$Satellite retrieval task.
 This represents a substantial absolute improvement of 3.30\% in R@1 over our efficient baseline and significantly surpasses the previous best-performing method, DAC~\cite{xia2024enhancing}, all while operating with over 20$\times$ fewer FLOPs (4.45G vs. 90.24G).